augmill/baseball_prediction/database/README.md

 5. After installation, authenticate with Google Cloud: `gcloud auth login`
 6. Set the project: `gcloud config set project baseball-prediction-473623`
 7. For Python scripts using the BigQuery client, run: `gcloud auth application-default login`
-8. Enable the BigQuery API for your project: `gcloud services enable bigquery.googleapis.com`

 **Note:** I will need to grant you some permissions so you can use the project so send me(Jackson) a text when you have your account setup.